crownstone/crownstone-home-assistant/README.md

 1. When I switch my Crownstone using the app, the change isn't visible in Home Assistant, why?

 We chose not to update the state in Home Assistant externally because the state isn't always known.
 When using switchcraft for example, the state of the Crownstone is not updated in the cloud.
 The safest option is to only let Home Assistant change the state of it's entities.
-When you switch your Crownstone on in the app, and then want to switch it off using the HA dashboard, simply switch it on and then off in HA.
+The Crownstone entities use assumed state which means you will ALWAYS be able to switch your Crownstones using Home Assistant, independed of the state in the app.

 2. I updated some data / Crownstone firmware in the Crownstone app, but it is not updated in Home Assistant